-Long-range improvement consists of three distinct phases, represented in Figure 2:
+Long-range improvement consists of three distinct phases, represented in Figure 2 on the following page:

 Phase I focuses on the ENDS, translating the lofty aspirations for our students into reliable and valid Student Performance Indicators.

 Phase II focuses on MEANS - how we intend to improve student achievement.